fienvh/uit-documentatie/content/json-ld/latest/events/event-contact-point.md

 ## HTTP DELETE

-Not supported: to remove specific contact-info, perform PUT request with empty contactPoint
+Not supported: to remove specific contact-info, perform PUT request with empty contactPoint-property